Phase constants in the Fock-Goncharov quantum cluster varieties: Introduction

 \vs

 What is even more remarkable is a Poisson-like structure on a cluster variety, which is written in a simple form on each torus in terms of the exchange matrix and is compatible under the mutation formulas.
 More precisely, the $\mcal{A}$-, the $\mcal{X}$-, and the $\mcal{D}$-varieties are equipped with a $2$-form (of `$K_2$ class'), a Poisson structure, and a symplectic form, respectively.
-So it is sensible to investigate whether there exist `deformation quantizations' of the $\mcal{X}$- and the $\mcal{D}$-varieties, which I explain now.
+So it is sensible to investigate whether there exist deformation quantizations of the $\mcal{X}$- and the $\mcal{D}$-varieties.
+The first step would be to construct a quantum version of the cluster variety, which I explain below.

 \vs